mubbasherahmad/Dynamic-Web-Scraper-Using-Crew-AI-and-Ollama/README.md

 Here's a brief demonstration of how the application works:

-1. The user inputs the properties they want to extract, such as "title, price, location".
+1. The user inputs the properties they want to extract, such as "type_of_property_listed, location_of_property_listed, size_of_property_listed,price_of_property_listed, purpose_of_property_listed".
-2. They then provide the URL of the OLX or Zameen listing page they wish to scrape.
+2. They then provide the URL of the OLX or Zameen listing page they wish to scrape such as "https://www.zameen.com/Homes/Islamabad-3-1.html".
 3. The web scraper agent begins its task, scraping the website content and passing the data to the extraction agent.
 4. The extraction agent processes the content, extracting information matching the user-defined schema.
-5. The extracted data is appended to a JSON file named `scraped_data_OO.json`.
+5. The extracted data is appended to a JSON file named `zameen_scraped_data.json`.

 ## How to Start